Cat9199/Specific-AI-Technologies-For-Improving-Customer-Service-In-Restaurants/README.md

    **What It Does**: Shows the history of customer interactions, including chat messages and voice conversations.
    - **Example**: A manager can review past conversations between customers and the system to understand common queries and issues.

 ---
-Certainly!
-Here’s a detailed overview of the AI models used in the Zajil system, including their functions, technologies, and significance, as well as a description of the lifecycle and functionalities.
-I've also included a table format for the database schema.

----